 Turn your dream career into reality

-Amy Orange called our Clearing hotline and landed a place on the LLB Law degree.
+Amy Orange called our Clearing hotline and landed a place on the LLB Law course.
 Three years later, she graduated with a First Class degree, and has since completed her LPC and Masters as well as gained a job working as a Family Paralegal at Ben Hoare Bell LLB:

 When I didn’t get the grades to study at my first choice university I was devastated.
 I thought I wasn’t going to be able to attend university at all.
 I called the team at Sunderland and they reassured me that it wasn’t the end of the world.
 I realised that everything happens for a reason, and Sunderland is where I was supposed to study.
 The lecturers on the LLB course are first class, and only ever an email away when you need them.
 The support they provided was incredible throughout my three years at the University.
 Studying for my degree and my LPC has been the best four years of my life, and really prepared me for the real world.
 Now I am working as a Paralegal in Family Law, an area of law which I am incredibly passionate about."